 Conclusion: Choosing Your Style

-If you are replacing a refrigerator, our advice is to choose the refrigerator that will be best for your particular situation.
+If you are replacing a refrigerator, our advice is to choose the refrigerator that will be best for your unique needs.
 If you need to conserve space for a better flow in your kitchen, go with a counter-depth.
 If you have a large family, though, we recommend regular-depth to ensure you’ll have plenty of space to meet your daily needs.

 Meanwhile, avoid costly mistakes by carefully measuring your space.
 Even if you’re switching a refrigerator for the same type of model make sure to triple check.
 This simple step will save you an unpleasant surprises on the day your new appliance arrives.